jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment_Project_Plan.md

 ## Project Plan

 ### Brief Summary
-  The genome of the eastern oyster, *Crassostrea virginica* was sequenced in 2016 from a single inbred gynogenetic oyster^[1]^.
+  The genome of the eastern oyster, *Crassostrea virginica* was sequenced in 2016 from a single inbred gynogenetic oyster (Gomez-Chiarri et al., 2015).
 This was chosen as a strategy to decrease the genetic polymorphism present in oysters.
 In order to survey the genetic variation across populations of the eastern oyster, a whole genome sequencing approach was used for 14 different populations, using 6 oysters from each population.
   I performed DNA extraction and sample preparation for this project as part of the Eastern Oyster Genome Consortium.
 WGS data is now currently available from these samples.
   Though many analyses are likely going to be performed on this large data set, I would like to start by estimating neutral population structure from this data.